ZeeshanAhmed92/Document_Analyzer_Streamlit_App/policy_text.md

 **Image 1 OCR:**
 ```
 **Image Description:**
-The image contains a logo or graphic with the text "e-WISE" in a stylized font within a maroon shape.
-Below that, there is an orange shape with the words "Good To Know."
-It appears to represent a brand or a segment called "e-WISE" with a tagline or description "Good To Know."
+The image contains a logo or a graphic with the text "e-WISE" in a maroon shape and "Good To Know" in an orange shape below it.
+It seems to be a branding or informational graphic, possibly related to education, knowledge sharing, or a digital platform.
 ```
 ![Image 1](page1_img1.png)